karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 }
 ```

-Enabling this flag instructs Kong that when proxying this API, it should
+Enabling this flag instructs Qordoba that when proxying this API, it should
 **not** include the matching URI prefix in the upstream request's URI.
 For
 example, the following client's request to the API configured as above: